AlphaGit/alphas-manifesto-blog/_posts/2023/2023-09-04-emergent-ai.md

 header:
   image: assets/alpha/BeeDrones.jpg
   image_description: Bee drones header image
+description: >-
+  Exploring how a simple concept gave rise to so much more, and how this particular concept is the basis of current explosion of complexity in AI.
+excerpt_separator: <!--more-->
 ---

 This year has witnessed a significant transformation in the world, all thanks to a singular technological advancement: improved text prediction.